skr1/XpressO/README.md

 We will be using this GENE_EXP_CLAM going forward, and you can discard previous folders, if space constraint is an issue.
 We proceed with creating splits using K-fold cross-validation.

+Navigate to the Classification folder using `cd Classification`

 `python3 create_splits_seq.py --task gene_exp --seed 1 --k 12`

 --task is the task we just defined, gene_exp